ibm-cloud-docs/dns-svcs/data-portability.md

 *List data and configurations that cannot be exported and an alternative way for how customer can recover them.
 For example, store the data and configurations securely prior to uploading to IBM Cloud.*

-CIS supports the following data format and schema of the exported data, configuration, and application:
+DNS Services supports the following data format and schema of the exported data, configuration, and application:
-* Example data format and schema
+* Export in JSON format.

-CIS doesn't support the export of the following data format and schema of the exported data, configuration, and application:
+DNS Services doesn't support the export of the following data format and schema of the exported data, configuration, and application:
-* Example of unsupported data format and schema

-[Exportable data:]{: tag-red}
-[DNS]{: tag-red}
-[Metrics (GraphQL?]{: tag-red}
-[Security Events]{: tag-red}
+* We don't support exporting zone files.

+For more information, see [Understanding your responsibilities when using IBM Cloud DNS Services](/docs/dns-svcs?topic=dns-svcs-responsibilities-dns-svcs) and [Exporting your DNS Services configuration](/docs/dns-svcs?topic=dns-svcs-writing-dns-svcs-config-to-file).

 ## Data ownership
 {: #data-portability-ownership}